sbmlteam/libsbml-build-scripts/species/create_python_anaconda/README.md

 ```
 try:
   import distutils.command.bdist_conda
 except:
-    pass
+  print('No bdist_conda')

 ```

-Now use Anaconda to build the Anaconda binaries.
-Anaconda Python lives in `` so we need to call its Python binary, assuming we are in ~/work/<archive>
+Now use Anaconda, the default Python, to build the binaries:

-* run `../../anaconda2/bin/python setup.py bdist_conda` this will compile the Ananconda package
+* run `python setup.py bdist_conda` to compile the Ananconda package
 * Once you have a Conda package we need to upload it to the Anaconda cloud.
-* Log in to the Anaconda cloud first id you need to `../anaconda2/bin/anaconda login`
+* Log in to the Anaconda cloud first with `anaconda login`
-* upload with `../anaconda2/bin/anaconda upload --user SBMLTeam /Users/frank/anaconda2/conda-bld/osx-64/python-libsbml-experimental-<ver>-py27_0.tar.bz2`
+* Upload with `anaconda upload --user SBMLTeam `/home/fbergman/anaconda2/conda-bld/linux-64/python-libsbml-experimental-<ver>-py27h115b96f_0.tar.bz2`

+The hashy thing after py27 is a Conda thing and can be ignored.